• Skip to primary navigation

 Why we love this recipe

-Whether you want a ridiculously decadent and fudgy Magic Chocolate Cake, a fruity Pear Chocolate Cake or something lighter like a Chocolate Chiffon Cake, there is a chocolate cake recipe for everyone!
+Whether you want a ridiculously decadent Chocolate Fondant Cake, a fruity Pear Chocolate Cake or something lighter like a Chocolate Chiffon Cake, there is a chocolate cake recipe for everyone!

 This was my first attempt at making a Chiffon Cake and oh, boy... this recipe is a real winner.
 The Chocolate Chiffon Cake is so light, airy and fluffy - it's like eating a cloud!